tytydraco/yessleep/out/I_broke_a_Guinness_World_Record_by_sleeping_for_13_days_Since_opening_my_eyes_Ive_seen_awful_things.md

 “Healthy?
 Look at him,” Becca whimpered, nodding at me as my eyes blinked rapidly.
 “He looks like he’s about to pass out.
 He was talking about the sky being red when we were—”

 “I share your concerns,” the doctor interrupted.
 “You were both right to bring your friend here.
 This has certainly taken a toll on his well-being, but not a permanent one—that is, at the end of the day, the best-case scenario.
-I really do think that things will look better tomorrow, once Mr Trenton has had a normal night’s sleep.
+I really do think that things will look better tomorrow, once Quinn has had a normal night’s sleep.
 He needs to allow his body to reset.
 He needs to acclimate back to reality, essentially.”

 “And the hallucinations will stop?”
 I slurred in a fragile mumble.

 The doctor threw up his hands in exasperation.
-“As I told you, Mr Trenton, this is new territory for me.
+“As I told you, Quinn, this is new territory for me.
 Believe it or not, we don’t get many patients who experiment with hypnotic sleep.”

 “All right, there’s no need for that tone!”
 Becca snapped.
 “We just want our friend to get better.”

-“Go to bed at a sensible time tonight, Mr Trenton,” the doctor said.
+“Go to bed at a sensible time tonight,” the doctor said.
 “And, most importantly, *wake up* at a normal time.
 You just need a normal eight hours of sleep.
 That’s my professional opinion.”

 As we walked out of the hospital, my friends ranted and raved about the rudeness of the doctor who scolded me.
 I was barely tuned into their conversation; instead, I focused on the oddities of my surroundings.
 Even within those four walls, far from the red sky above, things looked and sounded ever-so-slightly wrong to me.